hyperstack-org/website/Readme.md

 ### Deploying to staging or production

 **You need to be a member of the Hyperstack Heroku account to be able to deploy, so if you are not then these instructions will not work for you.
-If you would like to participate please reach out in Gitter**
+If you would like to participate please reach out in Slack**

 #### Setup the staging instance
 + clone the repo